pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-The graphs are in fact identical, but you may still get a non-trivial "diff".
+The graphs are in fact identical, but you may still get a non-trivial diff.
 The reason is that the order of lines in a GFA is not fixed by the specification.
-Try using "sort" on both GFAs to put them in the same order and then comparing with "diff" again.
+Try using "sort" on both GFAs to put them in the same order and then comparing with diff again.

 </details>